Back to blog

 You can test the Loptimizer mobile app for free.
 Install the app and open demo mode to explore the workflow before buying the hardware.

 Leave your contact information and country.
-We'll notify you as soon as Loptimizer is available and confirm product compatibility for your region.
+We'll contact you as soon as possible to confirm availability and compatibility for your region.